GryphonRacingFSAE/Foxglove-Extensions/README.md

 ## Publish

-You can publish the extension for the public marketplace or privately for your organization.
+You can publish the extension privately for our organization.

 See documentation here: https://foxglove.dev/docs/studio/extensions/publish#packaging-your-extension